Story

 Succession: Oldest child

-Name of castle: Moon Keep (Stewards for the royal family)
+Name of stronghold: Crystal Keep (and stewards of Moon Keep for the royal family)

 House Zemilla